AnicetNgrt/GodotOnlineRoomSystem/README.md

-# Websocket online room system boilerplate for Godot Engine
+# Websocket online room system for Godot Engine

 This is a template you can start any (casual) multiplayer project from.